 I need information about...

-If you have a parent or sibling with heart disease, cancer, or another serious and possibly inherited condition, does that mean you are doomed to the same fate?
+If you have a parent or sibling with heart disease, cancer, or some other serious and likely genetic condition, does that mean you are doomed to the same fate?

-Growing volumes of research explain the role that genes--the inherited material that forms your body's blueprint--play in some diseases.
-Often, your lifestyle and environment--including what you eat and breathe--can combine with disease-prone genes to make a potential disease a reality.
+Research tells the role that genes play in some health problems.
+Genes are the material that is passed down that forms your body's blueprint.
+Often, your lifestyle and environment can play a role in developing disease.
+What you eat and breathe can mix with disease-prone genes to make a potential disease a reality.

-Being aware of your family history tells you about what diseases you may be at special risk for and gives you a chance to delay or control them.
-Researchers think most cancers, for example, result from “two hits.”
+Being aware of your family history tells you about what health problems you may be at special risk for.
+This can give you a chance to put-off or control those health problems.
+For example, experts think most cancers result from “two hits.”
 You inherit one normal gene from one parent and one cancer gene from your other parent.
 There are two major types of cancer genes, oncogenes and tumor suppressor genes.
 You might have one type of cancer gene, but your normal gene protects you from cancer.
-If lifestyle and environmental factors knock out the normal gene, you may develop cancer.
+If lifestyle and environmental factors knock out the normal gene, you may get cancer.

-Ther are things you can do to help your body's efforts to undo any genetic damage:
+There are things you can do to help your body's efforts to undo any genetic harm:

 Eat a low-fat diet.